 The thin stalks of rhubarb may seem sweet enough to eat without adding sugar, but they can taste sour or very sharp on the taste buds.
-That’s why it calls for some sugar.
+That’s why it calls for some sugar in cooking and baking.

 If you’re watching your sugar intake, you can still treat yourself with sweetened rhubarb.
 You can sweeten it with some readily available, naturally-sweet substitutes or artificial sweeteners.

 How to sweeten rhubarb without sugar

 You can sweeten rhubarb with fresh fruit juice and fructose, fruit juices, honey, maple syrup, corn syrup, artificial sweeteners, dessert apples, or even whipped cream.

 Rhubarb comes with a lovely distinct flavor that calls for just a small amount of sweetness to complement its original taste.
 The tangy taste of rhubarb doesn’t really call for masking it with so much sugar, so a more natural approach works better.

 Can you cook/bake rhubarb without sugar?

 Rhubarb is great in many recipes and especially in cakes, but the one downside is that you need a lot of sugar to make it actually sweet.
 You don’t have to worry anymore since all the substitutes for sugar that we will discuss in this article work great when you plan to cook rhubarb that doesn’t have added sugar.

 Not all of them will work for any recipe but you can choose which one seems the best.